AdobeDocs/express-add-ons-docs/src/pages/references/document-sandbox/document-apis/classes/TextNode.md

 readonly [`VisualEffectType`](../enumerations/VisualEffectType.md)[]

-The list of visual effects applied to the text node.
+The list of visual effects applied to the TextNode.

 ---